 The following UK subsidiaries will take advantage of the exemption from preparing and filing individual accounts as set out within section 394A(1) and 448A of the Companies Act 2006 for the year ended 25 January 2020.
-Unless otherwise stated, the undertakings listed below are registered at 171 Victoria Street, London, SW1E 5NN, United Kingdom, and all have a single class of ordinary share with a nominal value of £1.
+Unless otherwise stated, the undertakings listed below are registered at 171 Victoria Street, London, SW1E 5NN, United Kingdom, and all have a single class of ordinary share with a nominal value of \pounds 1.

 Company name Company number

 Buy.Com Limited 03709785

 Jonelle Jewellery Limited 00223203

-Jonelle Limited 00240604
+Jonelle Limited 1 00240604

 Peter Jones Limited 00285318

 The Odney Estate Limited 02828420

-1 Jonelle Limited has three classes of shares, each with a nominal value of £1.
+1 Jonelle Limited has three classes of shares, each with a nominal value of $\pounds 1$.

-As required, John Lewis plc guarantees all outstanding liabilities to which the subsidiary companies listed in the tables above are subject at the end of the financial year, until they are satisfied in full.
+As required, John Lewis plc, the principal trading subsidiary of the Partnership, guarantees all outstanding liabilities to which the subsidiary companies listed in the tables above are subject at the end of the financial year, until they are satisfied in full.
 This is in accordance with Section 479C of the Companies Act 2006.
 The guarantee is enforceable against John Lewis plc as the parent undertaking, by any person to whom the subsidiary companies listed above is liable in respect of those liabilities.